DFHack/dfhack/Readme.rst

 armoks-blessing
 ===============
-Runs the equivalent of rejuvenate, elevate_physical, elevate_mental, and brainwash on all dwarves currently on the map.
+Runs the equivalent of rejuvenate, elevate-physical, elevate-mental, and brainwash on all dwarves currently on the map.
 This is an extreme change, which sets every stat to an ideal - legendary skills, great traits, and easy-to-satisfy preferences.
 Use in moderation; it's as 'cheaty' as DFHack gets.